manfromdownunder/eKonyv/README.md

 ### Binary

-1. Download the latest release for your platform from the [releases page](https://github.com/evan-buss/openbooks/releases).
+1. Download the latest release for your platform from the [releases page](https://github.com/manfromdownunder/eKonyv/releases).
 2. Run the binary
    - Linux users may have to run `chmod +x [binary name]` to make it executable
-3. `./openbooks --help`
+3. `./eKonyv --help`
    - This will display all possible configuration values and introduce the two modes; CLI or Server.

 ### Docker

 - Basic config
-  - `docker run -p 8080:80 evanbuss/openbooks`
+  - `docker run -p 8080:80 manfromdownunder/eKonyv`
 - Config to persist all eBook files to disk
-  - `docker run -p 8080:80 -v /home/evan/Downloads/openbooks:/books evanbuss/openbooks --persist`
+  - `docker run -p 8080:80 -v /home/user/Downloads/eKonyv:/books manfromdownunder/eKonyv --persist`

 ### Setting the Base Path

-OpenBooks server doesn't have to be hosted at the root of your webserver.
+eKonyv server doesn't have to be hosted at the root of your webserver.
 The basepath value allows you to host it behind a reverse proxy.
 The base path value must have opening and closing forward slashes (default "/").

 - Docker
-  - `docker run -p 8080:80 -e BASE_PATH=/openbooks/ evanbuss/openbooks`
+  - `docker run -p 8080:80 -e BASE_PATH=/eKonyv/ manfromdownunder/eKonyv`
 - Binary
-  - `./openbooks server --basepath /openbooks/`
+  - `./eKonyv server --basepath /eKonyv/`

 ## Usage

 For a complete list of features use the `--help` flags on all subcommands.
-For example `openbooks cli --help or openbooks cli download --help`.
+For example `eKonyv cli --help or eKonyv cli download --help`.
 There are two modes; Server or CLI.
 In CLI mode you interact and download books through a terminal interface.
 In server mode the application runs as a web application that you can visit in your browser.